ychernysheva/sdl_atf_test_scripts/README.md

 ## Start in Auto mode
 ### Preconditions:
-For test script automatisation warkstation should be able to build SDL and ATF, also python fabric should be installed.
+For test script automation workstation should be able to build SDL and ATF, also python fabric should be installed.
 To install all dependencies please execute setup_env.sh.
 Note that it will ask sudo password to install missed software

 ```
 ./setup_env.sh
 ```

-### Run all scripts from test_scripts automaticaly
+### Run all scripts from test_scripts automatically

 ```
 $ fab -H localhost prepare tests_run
 ```

 This goals will build all required stuff (SDL, ATF) and execute all scripts.
-Note that thi command will execute test scripts not from you local test_scripts dirrectory but from github.
+Note that this command will execute test scripts not from you local test_scripts directory but from github.

-All parameters like an SDL commit, ATF commit, test scripts commit, work, build, source dirrectories may be changed.
+All parameters like an SDL commit, ATF commit, test scripts commit, work, build, source directories may be changed.
-For this purpose ypu can use you own config
+For this purpose you can use you own config

 ```
 fab -H localhost prepare:custom_config=develop_config.py